-- IN A MONTH WITH TRADES -
+• IN A MONTH WITH TRADES-

 THE NEW FUNDS WILL BE HIGHLIGHTED IN YELLOW

-- AA 401k NO CHANGE in the models

-- US RSP CHANGES in ALL models

-- READ: Your 401k plan has trading restrictions, so you must keep track of your buy and sell orders.

-Fidelity does a poor job of defining what excessive trading is and has expanded that definition to include all funds.
+- READ: If your 401k plan has any trading restrictions, you must keep track of your buy and sell orders.
+Fidelity does a poor job of defining what excessive trading is and has expanded that definition to include all funds. - Future Contributions: The models work smoothly if you direct ALL future contributions into the Ins Ctrct/Stable Value.
+Then, they will be automatically invested into the correct allocation when you make changes to follow a model.